|Guide||♦||23 Triplogs||Active Topic|

 No ladybugs, just lizards

-Ladybug Peak is a small peak compared to others in the Pinaleno Mountains (8780 feet), but its 360 degree views and cool forest make it a good day hike destination.
+Ladybug Peak is a small peak compared to others in the Pinaleno Mountains (8780 feet), but its 360-degree views and cool forest make it a good day hike destination.

 The Ladybug Trail began climbing up Veach Ridge, switch-backing up the rocky slopes on its way to Ladybug Peak.
 Passing under a vertical knife-like rock labeled 8359 on the topo map, the trail soon after entered into the dense fir forest of the upper Pinalenos.
 After a 600 foot climb up the beautiful, thickly forested ridge, I came to the junction with the Bear Canyon Trail.
 Turn right onto the Bear Canyon Trail at the junction.
-After about a tenth of a mile, there will be a little side trail taking off to your left (look for two old metal signs nailed to a tree that are being grown over by the tree).
-From here it is a short two minute hike up to the top of Ladybug Peak.
+After about a tenth of a mile, there will be a little side trail taking off to your left (look for two old metal signs nailed to a tree that is being grown over by the tree).
+From here it is a short two-minute hike up to the top of Ladybug Peak.

 I was surprised when I suddenly came upon the summit; I'd expected it to be a little bigger.
 There were no ladybugs to be seen, only a few lizards who wanted nothing to do with having their picture taken.
-From the rocky ten foot by ten foot summit, I could see the town of Safford, the Chiricahua Mountains, Sulphur Springs Valley, the Galiuro Mountains, and Mt.
+From the rocky ten-foot by ten-foot summit, I could see the town of Safford, the Chiricahua Mountains, Sulphur Springs Valley, the Galiuro Mountains, and Mt.
 Graham itself.
-After a short stay on top, I made a quick one mile round trip hike to Ladybug Saddle, where the Bear Canyon Trail meets the Swift Trail (highway 366).
-Arriving back at Ladybug Peak, I disappeared again into the dense forest, and headed back downhill to Turkey Flat.
+After a short stay on top, I made a quick one-mile round trip hike to Ladybug Saddle, where the Bear Canyon Trail meets the Swift Trail (highway 366).
+Arriving back at Ladybug Peak, I disappeared again into the dense forest and headed back downhill to Turkey Flat.